leetosc/leeto-portfolio/src/pages/posts/upgrading-mattermost-server.md

 After setting up the latest version of Mattermost and completing the migration, we now have a robust, self-hosted communication system without any upgrade popups or disruptions.
 This process helped me refine my skills in managing self-hosted solutions, troubleshooting server configurations, and handling large-scale data migrations.
 The Mailgun SMTP setup has also improved the reliability of email services for my other projects.

 In the end, I’m glad to have found a solid solution that meets my family's needs while giving me an opportunity to apply and grow my technical expertise.

+---

+### Update: fix YouTube thumbnails
+YouTube recently made changes that made it harder to get video info.
+This is probably similar to the issue that I had with the Summarizer app.
+A [fix](https://github.com/mattermost/mattermost/issues/16429#issuecomment-2402988443) was implemented in mattermost `v9.11.3`.

+I created an [issue](https://github.com/remiheens/mattermost-docker-arm/issues/68) in the `mattermost-docker-arm` repo for the maintainer to update the image and generate a new release.
+After pulling the latest image, the thumbnails are now working again.